cdl-geneseo/geneseo-dictionary/B/Butt-wasted.md

 # Butt-wasted

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butt-wasted

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 adj.
 1. Very drunk&quot;I went to Phi Kaps and got butt-wasted on Saturday.
 I don't remember anything.&quot;F92 F94-Said to be Obs. butt-wasted: Falling out of use, while 34% of people identified the term, they stated it is used rarely.KTousey This word was found to be obselete.
 Only 10% of students familiar with this term6% of students surveyed guessed at this meaning drunk, but were not sure.
 Therefore, Obs.
 2012 -K. Andryshak